Premik/blender_rhubarb_lipsync_ng/troubleshooting.md

 Read prefs: C:\users\premik\AppData\Roaming\Blender Foundation\Blender\3.5\config\userpref.blend
 ```

-Note there might be some additional log lines.
-For example messages from other plugins.
+Note there might be some additional log lines, for example, messages from other plugins.

 ```sh
 addon_utils.disable: rhubarb_lipsync not disabled